 Phase 7: Commission.
 Present executive summary to client leadership, process orientation and training.
 Handover detailed process documentation.

-Project delivery is achieved through eight phases.
+Service delivery is achieved through eight phases.

 Phase 1: Plan.
 Perform detailed stakeholder analysis and develop a project plan.

 Phase 2: Define.
 Define solution objectives tailored to business requirements.
 Develop Technical Cybersecurity Requirements Specifications (CSRS) that include operating and sustainment requirements.